AndersPeh/StudentConnect/README.md

 ## Connecting Students Across Universities

-**StudentConnect** started after I identified a lack of a centralised social event platform for 1.6 million university students in Australia to connect across universities.
-I am currently developing a full-stack application using React and .NET to address the need.
-This application aims to be a dedicated platform for students from different universities to connect, collaborate, and interact.
+**StudentConnect** is my personal full-stack project, built with React (TypeScript) and .NET, aiming to solve the problem of how hard it is for Australian university students to find genuine events and connect with others across campuses.
+I started this because I found social media groups messy, full of spam, and not really designed for students to actually meet up, join events, or work on projects together.

-### The Challenge for Students Today
+### The Challenge

-As a student, I've experienced firsthand the difficulties in connecting with students for various activities:

-- **Finding Event Buddies:** Navigating numerous, often spam-filled Social Media groups to find people for events is a hassle.
-It's hard to find active groups with genuine members.
+- **Finding Event Buddies:** It’s impossible to find active, real people to go to events with social media groups are all spam.
-- **Collaborating on Career Development:** Students are often looking for other students to work on projects, join competitions, or hangout, but a centralised platform for this is missing.

-The core issue is clear: **University students need a dedicated, trustworthy, and engaging space to connect with others, both within their own university and with students from other universities.**
+- **Collaborating:** There’s nowhere to find other students for projects, competitions, or just to hang out, unless you already have a big network.

 ### My Solution: StudentConnect

-It's being built to provide a focused environment where students can:

-- **Current Focus:** Hang Out & Network- Organise or join professional events, competitions, or social gatherings.
+It's being built to provide a focused environment where students can **Hang out & Network** – Organise or join professional and social events, competitions, or gatherings.
-- Upcoming: Career Growth- Collaborate on projects, hacktathon, and support each other's professional development.

 ### Project Status

-Currently under active development as a self-learning project.
+Still under active development (I’m learning as I build it!).
+Here are some screenshots from the app:

 <table>
   <tr align="center">